 Earlier this year, I visited a man growing lettuce commercially in a greenhouse complex year-round using the standing aerated hydroponic system.
-Lettuce plants are fitted into holes in a Styrofoam sheet floated on 9 in. of oxygen-enhanced nutrient solution.
+Lettuce plants are fitted into holes in a Styrofoam sheet floated on 9 in. of an oxygen-enhanced nutrient solution.
 A 40-hp electric pump is required to move the nutrient solution from the storage tank into the pond and keep it circulating.
 Pure oxygen is introduced through nozzles spaced in the nutrient solution pond.

 His lettuce seeds are germinated in pressed peat moss germination cubes.
 When the seedling roots begin to grow out of the base of the germination cube, the cube is placed into an opening in the Styrofoam sheet, which is then placed on the nutrient solution pond.
 No additional action is taken until the plants are harvested, usually between five to eight weeks from planting the seed, depending on sunlight conditions during the growing period.

 (Thinking of getting into NFT growing?
 Check out Nutrient Film Technique: Tips for Hobby NFT Growers)